RetroReversing/retroReversing/categories/consoles/Vectrex.md

 ---
 # Hardware
+If you're interested in reverse engineering software for the Vectrex gaming console, it's crucial to have a strong understanding of the hardware that powers it.
+By comprehending the inner workings of the Vectrex hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+In this section of our guide, we will provide you with comprehensive information and resources on the hardware of the Vectrex, including retail, prototype, and development hardware.

 ## Retail Hardware
 Check out this video by **The Science Elf** on Youtube which covers the rather unique details of this console [^1]:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kg6RwOVS334" title="GCE's Mad Hack of a Console" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Development Hardware
+If you have any information about a Vectrex Development Kit then please let us know, there is almost no information about it on the internet.

 ---
 # All Posts